wp-plugins/widget-visibility-time-scheduler/README.txt

 = Show and hide widgets within a desired period and at given weekdays =

 The Widget Visibility Time Scheduler enables you to set the period and weekdays of the visibility of each widget easily.
+You can set to show or to hide the widget during schedule.
 It is available in english, german, spanish and brazilian portuguese language.

 = What users said =